CraftSpider/forest/README.md

 Cons:
 - Not `Send`/`Sync` without the `atomic` feature
-- Have to pay extra allocation costs
+- Have to pay extra allocation and synchronization costs